buildbot/buildbot/master/docs/manual/cfg-workers-docker.rst

 .. py:class:: buildbot.worker.marathon.MarathonLatentWorker
 .. py:class:: buildbot.plugins.worker.MarathonLatentWorker

-Using the Marathon latent worker, an attempt is made at instantiating a fresh image upon each build, assuring consistency of the environment between builds.
+The :class:`MarathonLatentWorker` attempts to instantiate a fresh image for each build to assure consistency of the environment between builds.
 Each image will be discarded once the worker finished processing the build queue (i.e. becomes ``idle``).
 See :ref:`build_wait_timeout <Common-Latent-Workers-Options>` to change this behavior.